-Pine Plains puppy hospitalized after ingesting marijuana near Stissing Lake
+Pine Plains puppy taken to ER after ingesting marijuana near Stissing Lake

-PINE PLAINS — A Pine Plains resident and dog owner is urging fellow pet owners to be vigilant after her puppy was hospitalized last week after ingesting marijuana during a walk near Stissing Lake on Beach Road.
+PINE PLAINS — A Pine Plains resident and dog owner is urging fellow pet owners to be vigilant after she took her puppy to the ER last week after ingesting marijuana during a walk near Stissing Lake on Beach Road.

 “I thought maybe she was just tired and wanted to sleep,” Greenfield said.
 “But then she didn’t want dinner and when I took her outside to go to the bathroom she couldn’t stand up.
 That’s when I knew something was really wrong.”